-6.1.2 Administrative Presiding Judges of the Juvenile Court
+6.1.2 Presiding Judge of the Juvenile Court

-There shall be an Administrative Presiding Judge of the Juvenile Delinquency Court and an Administrative Presiding Judge of the Juvenile Dependency Court.
-The Presiding Judges of the Juvenile Courts shall be selected by the Presiding Judge of the Court.
+There shall be one Presiding Judge of the Juvenile Court.
+The Presiding Judge of the Juvenile Court shall be selected by the Presiding Judge of the Superior Court.

-The respective Administrative Presiding Judges of the Juvenile Courts shall have the powers granted to and obligations imposed by law on the "Presiding Judge of the Juvenile Court", as such is used in California statute, case law and regulations.
+The Presiding Judge of the Juvenile Court shall have the powers granted to and obligations imposed by law on the "Presiding Judge of the Juvenile Court", as such is used in California statute, case law and regulations.

-To the extent possible the Administrative Presiding Judges of the Juvenile Courts shall remain in those respective positions for at least three years.
-(Effective July 1, 2012; Rule 6.1.2 renumbered effective January 1, 2006; adopted as Rule 50.2 effective January 1, 1999)
+To the extent possible, the Presiding Judge of the Juvenile Court shall remain in that position for at least three years.
+(Effective January 1, 2021; Rule 6.1.2 renumbered effective January 1, 2006; adopted as Rule 50.2 effective January 1, 1999)